-Associates, LLC owns the real property upon which the nursing home is located.
-Plaintiff Helen Webster holds a 15 % membership interest in both limited liability companies.
+Helen Webster holds a 15 % membership interest in both limited liability companies.
 The operating agreements state that defendant Benjamin Landa is a 25 % member, and defendant Dvora Ostreicher is a 10 % member, of each company.
-The remaining 50 % of Forest Hills Care and Forest Hills Estate is held by non-parties Naomi Sherman, Josef Janklowics, Renee Pollak, Leonard Janklowicz, and Jack Janklowicz in the same per centages as to each company (Ex C to defendants' motion to dismiss the complaint at 6; Ex D to defendants' motion to dismiss the complaint at 27).
+The remaining 50 % of Forest Hills Care and Forest Hills Estate is held by non-parties Naomi Sherman, Josef Janklowics, Renee Pollak, Leonard Janklowicz, and Jack Janklowicz in the same per centages as to each company.
 Webster alleges that defendant Ostreicher is the manager of both Forest Hills Care and Forest Hills Estate.

-Article 10.3 of the Operating Agreement for Forest Hills Care Center provides that "The Member will, from time to time, make distributions of distributable cash to the members and economic interest owners (Ex C to defendants' motion to dismiss the complaint).
+Article 10.3 of the Operating Agreement for Forest Hills Care Center provides that "The Member will, from time to time, make distributions of distributable cash to the members and economic interest owners."
 "Distributable cash" is defined as "the excess of cash income over cash outflows" (Article 1.1.9).
-Article 10.4 provides that "All distributions made pursuant to Article 10 will be made to the members and economic interest owners in proportion to their respective economic interests on the record date of such distributions.
+Article 10.4 provides that "All distributions made pursuant to Article 10 will be made to the members and economic interest owners in proportion to their respective economic interests on the record date of such distributions."
 An "economic interest owner" is defined as the owner of an economic interest who is not a member (Art 1.1.11).
 Article 5.2 provides that "The requisite consent of the membership (affirmative consent of 55 %) is required [for]...making additional distributions of distributable cash...."
-The operating agreement of Forest Hills Estate has similar provisions governing distributions (Ex D to defendants' motion to dismiss the complaint).
+The operating agreement of Forest Hills Estate has similar provisions governing distributions.